WWRL: R&B format (1964–1982)

 Egmont Sonderling bought WWRL from the retiring Reuman in January 1964, and changed its format to R&B. WWRL was "the premier radio station serving New York's Black community" at the time, wrote Dan Charnas.
 Billboard magazine wrote in May 1964 that WWRL and black radio stations offered "specific information, personal identification[,] and entertainment not provided by other type stations."

 DJ's for WWRL in the 1960s included Frankie Crocker and Jocko Henderson, whose "on-air shtick... was as important as the music they played."
 The station was known as "The Big RL" in the 1960s and "Super 16" in the 1970s.

 WWRL's first year in its R&B format included a three-hour urban gospel music show in the evenings.
 Billboard wrote in May 1964 that WWRL and other black radio stations "are monitored as a guide to which r.&b. records could be popular with white audiences... [and] are exerting a great influence on the music played on contemporary and pop-contemporary formatted stations."

 Beginning in May 1966, WWRL instituted an "integrated music programming policy" that added rock and pop hits in addition to R&B to the playlist.
 By late 1967, however, WWRL began playing more blues tracks and those from lesser-known performers like Johnnie Taylor and Wilson Pickett, to distinguish itself from mainstream pop stations that had begun playing R&B. A 1971 profile of WWRL by Billboard found that WWRL played "three oldies an hour from one of the largest vaults of soul music in the nation."

 The Federal Communications Commission reprimanded Sonderling Broadcasting in May 1971 for allowing the Reverend James Lofton Jr. to use WWRL facilities to solicit money in exchange for tips for a numbers game.

-On June 5, 1972, WWRL simulcast with top 40 station 570 WMCA from 8 to 10 p.m. for a special call-in program, Black and White, owing to WMCA focusing on a general audience in contrast to WWRL's primarily black audience.
+On June 5, 1972, WWRL simulcast with WMCA from 8 to 10 p.m. for a special call-in program, Black and White, owing to WMCA focusing on a general audience in contrast to WWRL's primarily black audience.

 Briefly in the late 1970s, WWRL was an affiliate of the Mutual Black Network.

 In 1979, Sonderling Broadcasting merged with Viacom.
 WWRL carried sports talk programming from Enterprise Radio Network briefly in 1981, beginning on January 1.
 In an era when sports programming on radio was limited to live play-by-play, news briefs, and a select few call-in shows, Enterprise was described as an "abortive attempt to launch the all-sports format" and shut down before year's end.
 By the spring of 1981, WWRL went back to playing music.